GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 3. What are the "Safe & Unsafe" operators?

+    In Kotlin, there are safe cast operator (`as?`) and unsafe cast operator (`as`) for type conversion.
+These operators are used to convert an object to a specific type.

+    Safe Cast Operator: It is used in the form of `as?`.
+In the usage of this operator, if the conversion fails, null value is assigned.
+For example;

+     ```kotlin
+        val randomNumberString = "6"
+        val randomNumber: Int? = randomNumberString as?
+Int

+        println(randomNumber) // In this example, since randomNumberString is a String, the value of the randomNumber variable becomes null.
+    ```

+    Unsafe Cast Operator: It is used in the form of `as`.
+In the usage of this operator, if the conversion fails, a `ClassCastException` error is thrown.

+     ```kotlin
+        val randomNumberString = "6"
+        val randomNumber: Int = randomNumberString as Int

+        println(randomNumber) // In this example, since randomNumber is not nullable, a ClassCastException error is thrown.
+    ```

 4. What does implicit widening conversions mean in numerical variables?
 Why can't this be done in Kotlin?

 5. What will be the output when the code `val b: Byte = 1`, `val i: Int = b`, and `print(b == i)` is executed?
 Explain why you get such an output.
 6. What will be the output when the code `val b: Byte = 1`, `val i: Int = b.toInt()`, and `print(b == i)` is executed?
 Explain why you get such an output.
 7. Which functions can you use for explicit type conversion in numerical variables?